LeevesC/web-development-practice/React_Prac/09_bank_noRedux/requirement.md

 - Scalability: As your application grows, useReducer contexts can become unwieldy.
 Redux provides better patterns for scaling state management.
 - State Persistence: Redux has established patterns for persisting and rehydrating state (with redux-persist), which you'd need to implement manually with useReducer.
 - Standardized Patterns: Redux has more established patterns for handling common scenarios like loading states, error states, and optimistic updates.

+# Global State and Local State

+- Not all state is global state
+- Keep state as close as possible to where it's used
+- Context/reducers are best for truly shared state